AcornsGrowAU/hanami-postgres_coercers/README.md

 require "hanami/postgres_coercers"

 # Hanami::PostgresCoercers::PgArray is intended to be used with enums;
-# you must subclass the coercer and specify the enum
+# you must subclass the coercer and specify the type
 class RoleArray < Hanami::PostgresCoercers::PgArray
   type :role
 end